 Method

 Most recurring failure is not a matter of local execution, poor communication, or one bad decision.
 It is structural.
-Something in the system is doing the wrong job, no job at all, or forcing humans to absorb work the system should carry.
+The governing break sits outside the frame internal corrections operate inside — which is why the corrections do not hold.
+The method is designed to reach what internal correction loops cannot.

 This method starts where symptom-level explanation stops being sufficient.